SreenadhSingamaneni/RoboFleet-Distributed-Telemetry-Fleet-Management-Platform/README.md

 - what you would move to S3 at larger retention windows
 - when you would split ingestion, query, alerting, and WebSocket gateway services

-See [Interview guide](docs/interview-guide.md) for a complete walkthrough and follow-up questions.
+See [System design walkthrough](docs/system-design-walkthrough.md) for detailed architectural trade-offs and failure scenarios.
 ## Documentation

 - [Architecture and failure semantics](docs/architecture.md)